LizzyParkerPannell/Untargeted_metabolomics_workflow/content/08_Data-archiving-citation/02_MetaboLights.en.md

 weight: 2
 ---

-[MetaboLights](https://www.ebi.ac.uk/metabolights/) is a data repository specific to metabolomics studies.
+[MetaboLights](https://www.ebi.ac.uk/metabolights/) is a data repository specific to metabolomics studies [^1].
 You can submit data from NMR, GC-MS, LC-MS, and MALDI amongst others.

 The repository is maintained and curated by the European Bioinformatics Institure (EMBL-EBI) meaning that the data it holds is well-formatted and integrated with a number of other standardized databases and ontologies (ways of describing methods, data and metadata).
 This "future-proofs" the data